 Keeping your pet comfortable can include pain medication, the right diet, correct hydration, a comfortable bed, and just the right amount of love and attention.
 Your vet will be happy to give you advice on this when you discuss their cancer treatment plan.

 Your dog is having an abnormal immune reaction

-A rare autoimmune condition called Sjogren Syndrome could be to blame, if your dog is showing a particular combination of symptoms.
+A rare autoimmune condition called Sjogren Syndrome could be to blame if your dog is showing a particular combination of symptoms.
 Dr Greenstein advises that if your dog not only has minimal saliva but also red, dry eyes and a history of limping or joint swelling, Sjogren Syndrome may be the unifying link.
 With this condition, a dog’s immune system misidentifies a threat, leading to the body attacking itself.
 Sadly, the cells responsible for saliva and tear production are targeted by this autoimmune attack, as well as the joints.

 Your dog has nerve damage

 Salivary glands have a surprisingly complex nerve supply.
-Dr Greenstein explains that if a nerve is damaged by trauma, inflammation, autoimmune destruction, or tumors, some dogs will see a decrease in saliva production (usually on one specific side of their mouth).
+Dr Greenstein explains that if a nerve is damaged by trauma, inflammation, autoimmune destruction, or tumours, some dogs will see a decrease in saliva production (usually on one specific side of their mouth).
 However, dogs have multiple sets of salivary glands.
 So if only one specific gland has been damaged, you might not see a noticeable reduction in saliva production.